 The Ministry of Corporate Affairs vide Notification dated 7th May 2018notified several Sections of the Companies (Amendment) Act 2017.
 In view of the saidnotification the requirement of ratification of appointment of auditors under Section139 of the Companies Act 2013 at each AGM is no longer required.
 Hence the resolutionto this item is not being included in the Notice to the AGM.

 b) Secretarial Audit

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed V. Sreedharan & Associates Practicing Company Secretary to undertake theSecretarial Audit of the Company.
-The Report of the Secretarial Audit is annexed herewithas Annexure-V.
+The Report of the Secretarial Audit is annexed herewithas Annexure-IV.